Dev-Pasaka/Dev-Pasaka/README.md

 #### Docker
 I leverage Docker for containerization and orchestration of my backend services.
 It allows me to package and deploy applications with all their dependencies, ensuring consistency across different environments.

+#### Kubernetes
+Kubernetes is my choice for container orchestration.
+It helps me manage and scale containerized applications efficiently, providing a robust and flexible platform for deployment.

 #### AWS Cloud
 I utilize the AWS Cloud platform for scalable and reliable cloud infrastructure.
 AWS services like EC2, S3, and Lambda play a crucial role in deploying and managing my applications in the cloud.